MacLemon/CongressChecklist/README.md

 - You might want to empty your drives to make room for some COMPLETELY LEGAL media files that might be shared.
 - Put your name on your stuff, especially on things you’ll likely lend to someone (power strips, cables etc).
 Twitter handles make excellent name tags because people know how to contact you right away.
 Prefer permanent markers over stickers, for theft reasons.
 - You DID make backups of all your devices, didn't you?
 That includes portable computers, servers, mobile phones, tablets, navigation devices, wrist watches and all your other $gadgets.
 - Store the backups not only on the device you're backing up or another device you’re taking with you.
-A swiss bank locker is good, if you have one.
+A Swiss bank locker is good, if you have one.
 - Send a pull request to this list for all the things I did not think of.
 - Feed the guinea pigs.
 - Water your plants.